 Microtransit can enable a more efficient allocation of resources in areas with under-performing fixed routes, low population density or logistically difficult to serve areas.
 Providing a sufficient return on investment, however, is about much more than simply evaluating the farebox recovery ratio.

 On-demand microtransit networks address a huge variety of underlying community issues, so it’s important to measure ROI through a broader lens.
 Efficient transportation provides residents reliable access to jobs, shrinks cities, improves quality of life, and helps eliminate things like food deserts.

 You shouldn’t have to live in Manhattan, or be lucky or rich enough to live near a subway line or well served bus line, to have access to high quality, convenient, and affordable public transportation.
 Cities and transit agencies are increasingly turning to technology to facilitate their mandate of providing accessible and equitable transportation to the rider populations they service.

 What happens if you do nothing?

-Public transportation ridership, along with the associated revenue, continues to decline is leading to increasingly challenging budget and transit situations for many cities.
+Public transportation ridership, along with the associated revenue, continues to decline, leading to increasingly challenging budget and transit situations for many cities.
 This trend, underpinned by demographic changes in public transit ridership and usage along with changing rider expectations is one that cities are increasingly trying to reverse.
-Microtransit and the accompanying data, flexibility and digitization it allows give the public sector one of may tools it can use to blunt these declines.
+Microtransit and the accompanying data, flexibility and digitization it allows give the public sector one of many tools it can use to blunt these declines.

 For most cities, the do-nothing scenario ends with more congestion, more vehicle emissions, and less equity for residents.
 Good public transportation is about so much more than traffic; it’s about impacting job opportunities, safety, and overall quality of life for residents.
 When doing nothing is no longer an option, it’s time to consider what’s next.